Relocating from Switzerland to Portugal

 Banking, CRS, and Currency

-Cross-border tax, pensions, investments, social security, and financial reporting treatment may differ depending on residence status, income structure, asset type, treaty interpretation, and Swiss cantonal or federal rules.
+Cross-border tax, pensions, investments, social security, and financial reporting treatment may differ depending on residence status, income structure, asset type, domestic law, treaty provisions, and applicable Swiss federal or cantonal rules.

 Maintaining Swiss Connections While Living in Portugal